top of page

 • Material Degradation: Over time, roofing materials can deteriorate, leading to failures.

-By recognizing these factors, you can take proactive steps to prevent roof failures.
+By recognizing these factors, I can take proactive steps to prevent roof failures.

 The Importance of Capital Works Planning